dylan90302/KokuhakuVRC/README.md

 # KokuhakuVRC
-A Vrchat Prefab for @KokuhakuVRC Twitter scrape
+A Vrchat Udon Prefab for @KokuhakuVRC Twitter scrape